YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 are intended to supplement, but not subsume, their C counterparts.

-Go application code *must not* directly use the YottaDB C API structures and functions (those prefixed by :code:`C.`) as such usage bypasses important controls, but should instead use the structures, methods and functions exposed by the YottaDB Go wrapper. :code:`C.` prefixed structures and functions are mentioned only for clarity in documentation and brevity of explanation.
+Go application code *must not* directly use the YottaDB C API structures and functions (those prefixed by :code:`C.` or described in the C `Simple API`_ above) as such usage bypasses important controls, but should instead use the structures, methods and functions exposed by the YottaDB Go wrapper. :code:`C.` prefixed structures and functions are mentioned only for clarity in documentation and brevity of explanation.
 For example, :code:`C.ydb_buffer_t` is the C :code:`ydb_buffer_t` structure defined in `Data Structures & Type Definitions`_.

 All subsections of the `Programming in Go` section are prefixed with “Go” to ensure unique names for hyperlinking.

+As Go implementations are inherently multi-threaded, where the C `Simple API`_ provides separate functions for use in multi-threaded applications, e.g., `ydb_get_s()`_ vs `ydb_get_st()`_), the Go wrapper wraps the function for use in multi-threaded applications.

 Go Quick Start
 ==============